tlevine/dada.pink/operations.rst

     https://github.com/tlevine/
 Prudence
-    A potential exchange of backups with Prudence Katze
+    A potential exchange of backups with Prudence Katze sensitive
+    A tiny account at (decide where)

 Public data, numb data and locked data can be stored on

-rsync.net
+safe
-    An account at https://rsync.net sensitive
+    An account at https://rsync.net home
-    A tiny account at (decide where) home
     An larger account at https://prometeus.net